-Mayor Victoria Woodards Tacoma, Washington First Vice President, National League of Cities
+Mayor Victoria Woodards Tacoma, Washington President, National League of Cities as the President of the National League of Cities (NLC).
+She was elected mayor in 2018.

-LinkedIn: Victoria Woodards Facebook: Woodards4Mayor Twitter: @Woodards4tacoma served as a soldier in the United States Army.
+LinkedIn: Victoria Woodards Facebook: Woodards4Mayor Twitter: @Woodards4tacoma

+Woodards has called the "City of Destiny" her home for almost her entire life.
+She is a proud graduate of Tacoma's Lincoln High School and has served as a soldier in the United States Army.
 Before becoming mayor, she served for seven years as an at-large member of the City Council.
-During that time, she launched the City's Equity and Empowerment initiative which led to the establishment of its Office of Equity and Human Rights.
-She also brought partner organizations together for then President Barack Obama's My Brother's Keeper initiative and spearheaded the City's Project PEACE initiative which bridged community members with the Tacoma Police Department.
+During that time, she launched the city's Equity and Empowerment initiative which led to the establishment of its Office of Equity and Human Rights.
+She also brought partner organizations together for then-President Barack Obama's My Brother's Keeper initiative and spearheaded the city's Project PEACE initiative which bridged community members with the Tacoma Police Department.